nx-lr/32chars-js/README.md

 Using this method, we can get the remaining uppercase letters by using array destructuring, since we are getting the remaining characters through mapping.

-Both `eval` and `fromCharCode` allows us to form Unicode strings. `fromCharCode` generates a string from its code points.
-In contrast, `eval` generates a string from its escape sequence. `parseInt` enables numbers to be parsed in bases other than 10.
+Both `eval` and `fromCodePoint` allows us to form Unicode strings. `fromCodePoint` generates a string from its code points.
+In contrast, `eval` generates a string from its escape sequence.

 When used on a template literal, the `String.raw` method ignores all escape sequences, so backslashes are now interpreted as they are without getting "deleted" by the parser.